 Take a walk on your lunch hour.
 Walk around the corridors of your office.
 Stand up while talking on the phone.
 Walk down to your co-worker’s office instead of emailing or phoning (and in-person conversations also help maximize effective communication).

 Set alerts on your desktop or smartphone to remind you to move around.
 Check out the Health App on your phone for ways to track your activity and boost your movement — most will track your steps for you, using the device's built-in accelerometer, gyroscope and compass.
 As soon as you make it a habit, it becomes easier to maintain this level of activity.

 3. Hydration is key

-Having the reminder to drink water has made it easier for me to drink those eight to 10 glasses a day.
-I start in the morning with a glass as soon as I wake up because my best friend told me that doing this would result in an immediate improvement in how my day started.
+Having the reminder to drink water has made it easier for me to drink those 8 – 10 glasses a day.
+I start in the morning with a glass as soon as I wake up, because my best friend told me that doing this would result in an immediate improvement in how my day started.
 She was right!
-If you think about it, when we sleep, we go seven to nine hours with no water.
+If you think about it, when we sleep, we go 7 – 9 hours with no water.
 When we first wake up, our bodies crave hydration, but how many of us go straight for the coffee?
-Make water your first liquid in the a.m. and you won’t regret it, and you'll have a better chance of staying hydrated throughout your workday.
+Make water your first liquid in the a.m. and you won’t regret it, and you'll have a better chance at staying hydrated throughout your work day.